d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

 weight.data(ctx[0])[0], weight.data(ctx[1])[0]
 ```

-Remember we define the `evaluate_accuracy_gpu` in :numref:`chapter_lenet` to support evaluating on a single GPU, now we refine this implementation to support multiple devices.
+Remember we define the `evaluate_accuracy_gpu` in :numref:`sec_lenet` to support evaluating on a single GPU, now we refine this implementation to support multiple devices.

 ```{.python .input  n=6}
 # Save to the d2l package.